 At present, the development of the global economy exhibits no significant risk to the Fresenius Group.
-In 2015, we largely expect overall economic growth to continue.
+In 2016, we largely expect overall economic growth to continue.
 Moreover, Fresenius is affected only to a small extent by general economic fluctuations.

 We expect demand for our life-saving and life-sustaining products and services to continue to grow.
 Furthermore, Fresenius is striving for the firm balance of its business in the main regions and between established and emerging markets.

 The risk situation for each business segment also depends on the development of its markets.
-Country-specific political, legal, and financial conditions are therefore monitored and evaluated carefully, particularly in the current macro economic environment.
-This applies, for example, to countries with budget problems as a result of the sovereign debt crisis, in particular with regard to our accounts receivables.
+Country-specific political, legal, and financial conditions are therefore monitored and evaluated carefully, particularly in the current macro-economic environment.
+This applies, for example, to countries with budget problems as a result of the sovereign debt crisis, in particular with regard to our accounts receivable.
+Fresenius is affected only to a small extent by general economic fluctuations.
+We expect demand for our life-saving and life.